dereuromark/cakephp-tinyauth/docs/Authentication.md

 # TinyAuth Authentication
 The fast and easy way for user authentication in CakePHP applications.

+**IMPORTANT:** This component wraps the official CakePHP Authentication plugin.
+You must install it first - see [AuthenticationPlugin.md](AuthenticationPlugin.md).

-Use TinyAuth Component if you want to add instant (and easy) action whitelisting to your application.
+Use TinyAuth Authentication Component if you want to add instant (and easy) INI-based action whitelisting to your application.
 You can allow/deny per controller action or with wildcards also per controller and more.

 ## Basic Features